We can approve premises, like hotels and stately homes, to be used for civil marriage and civil partnership ceremonies.

 What happens once you make an application

-Once you have submitted your application document, we will advertise your application in the local press and on our web page advising the public of the application made to us.
+Once you have submitted your application, we will advertise it in the local press and on our website.

 As soon as possible after the application is received, we will contact you to arrange an appointment to inspect the premises along with the superintendent registrar.

 If there are issues or objections to your application we will notify you as soon as is reasonably practical.
-Your application will then be determined by our Licensing Committee, and we will invite you to attend.
+Your application will then be decided on by our licensing committee and we will invite you to attend.

-If there are no issues with your application and it meets all the criteria, your approval will be issued after the 21 day period.
+If there are no issues with your application and it meets all the criteria, your approval will be issued after the 21 days.

 All applications will be advertised in a local newspaper on Thursday the week following receipt of your application.
 Your consultation period will commence from the date of advertisement for a period of 21 days.